-HooDoo Haven - Photography by Joyce Lindsay----Click on any image for Full Screen view and slideshow.
+HooDoo Haven - Photography by Joyce Lindsay----Click on any image to view as a slideshow.
+Then you will see the ``Play`` button on the bottom right.
+Or just scroll down.

 Bryce Canyon is made up of several natural amphitheatres or bowls, that are carved into a plateau.
 The Bryce Amphitheater which is one of these, has irregularly eroded spires of rocks.
 These are called hoodoos.
 The park has four main viewpoints, all of which are within first few miles of the park: Bryce Point, Sunrise Point, Inspiration Point, and Sunset Point.
 There is a shuttle service operates in this area of the park to reduce congestion between April and October.